 Bonsai should be repotted every few years.
 The best time of the year for repotting is during spring or early summer when buds are starting to swell.
-The frequency of repotting depends on the plant specifications, but repotting technique is the same.

 Flowering apples and cherries should be repotted in early fall.
 Azaleas and quince should be repotted immediately after they have finished flowering.
 Bonsai repotting has many advantages.
-It improves soil quality because soil breaks down over time.
-Fresh soil helps to bring more air to the roots of the plant.

-Repotting process involves removing old roots making room for new ones, which helps to keep your bonsai small.
+The repotting process involves removing old roots making room for new ones, which helps to keep your bonsai small.
 Bonsai repotting also helps water retention since fresh soil holds water much longer.
 You can prevent potential pests and diseases by checking roots after removing your bonsai from the pot.

-This tree was sitting in a wrong kind of pot.
-It was too square and too deep.
-Since the tree has a lot of movement and a lot of curves, it would look better in a round or oval pot.
 The rule of thumb is the pot should be only about 20%-30% of the total visual mass of the tree.
 The width of the pot should be 2/3 of the height of the overall tree.
 The pot can be compared to the frame of the oil painting, it should always complement the style of the tree.

 Items you will need:

-- Bonsai Soil – The ideal soil mix differs for deciduous, conifers and flowering trees.
-To see what soil is best for your bonsai check the species profile.
 Make sure you are using similar soil to the type the bonsai tree was originally developed in.
-I buy all soil mixes from Bonsai Boy nursery.
-This bonsai specialized nursery has the best quality bonsai soil for all kinds of trees.1.For tropical and subtropical trees use Tropical/Subtropical Mix Bonsai Soil.
+I buy all soil mixes from Bonsai Boy Nursery.
+This bonsai specialized nursery has the best quality bonsai soil for all kinds of trees.

 2. For conifers use Conifer Mix Bonsai Soil which can be used for outdoor or indoor trees.